 - You plan on attending UWMC for the following year and you HAVE attended UWMC previously.

 - Preview the Continuing Student application questions and prepare your responses.

-- Complete and submit the online Scholarship Application, indicating you are a Continuing Student (available online until March 1).
+- Complete and submit the online Scholarship Application, indicating you are a Continuing Student (available online, January - March 1).